Puriney/scRNA.seq.course/05-exprs-qc.md

 __Answer__

-You would expect to see a group corresponding to the smaller cells (normal) above a separate group corresponding to the larger cells (senescent).
+You would expect to see a group corresponding to the smaller cells (normal) with a higher fraction of ERCC reads than a separate group corresponding to the larger cells (senescent).

 ## Cell filtering